Ange230700/AnangoPlan_APwebDevelopment/README.md

 ## III.
 Back-end development phase / Phase de développement back-end

+This part is about the development of the part of the website that customers won't see.\
+It's the part where we manage all the logic that will make the website functional.\
+It's the part where we manage the data of the customers or any other kind of data.

+> _Cette partie concerne le développement de la partie du site web que les clients ne verront pas._\
+> _C'est la partie où nous gérons toute la logique qui rendra le site web fonctionnel._\
+> _C'est la partie où nous gérons les données des clients ou tout autre type de données._

 ### III.
 A. Back-end technical watch / Veille technique back-end

 ### III.
 B. Domain name / Nom de domaine